icub-tech-iit/matlab-tools/event-downsampler/README.md

 ![model](./assets/model.png)

 This FSM aims to downsample events in a stream.
-To this end, it receives as input the counter of the events and yields as output a bunch of information including when to print a message reporting on the aggregate of the number of events tha have occurred.
+To this end, it receives as input the counter of the events and yields as output a bunch of information including when to print a message reporting on the aggregate of the number of events that have occurred.

 The FSM is composed of two parallel charts: